 Bobby Bennett Joins Startel

 Startel Corporation expanded its sales team with the addition of Bobby Bennett Jr. as sales manager for the western region.
 Bennett has twenty-two years of sales and business development experience in the TAS and healthcare industries.
 Most recently Bennett served as a regional sales manager with Amtelco for fifteen years.
 Before that he worked in sales roles at Telescan and CadCom.

 Pat Dye Promoted to Regional Sales Manager

 Tom Curtin, president of Amtelco, announced the promotion of Pat Dye to regional sales manager for the TAS division of Amtelco.
 Pat is covering TAS businesses in Texas, Oklahoma, Kansas, Nebraska, North and South Dakota, Wyoming, and Montana.
 He is also responsible for Amtelco’s 1Call healthcare division in Texas and Oklahoma.
 Pat’s in-depth knowledge of Amtelco’s hosting, soft switching, and SIP offerings will benefit new and existing customers.
 Pat has a great depth of experience with many aspects of Amtelco.
 He started as an installer, served as project manager, then a team leader, Eastern sales manager, sales engineer, and miSecureMessage sales specialist, before moving into his present position.

-OnviSource and OEO to Hold Annual Meeting
+OEO to Hold Annual Meeting

 Quotes for the Month